northsack/F24_Team2_FormulaSAE/README.md

 Give a brief bio for each team member and their broad contribution to the project (no need to be terribly specifc).

 Zach Holt: Electrical Engineering Major who worked on BOTS and IMD design, as well as worked on the motor controller wiring.
+Jesse Munoz: Electrical Engineering Major, who worked on the BSPD and shutdown circuit desgin, as well as powerpack and motor connections.

 ### Faculty Supervisor